 Bring a sherpa bag and small crate with you when you pick up your kitten.
 Kittens startle easily so it is important to be calm and quiet, especially when you first see your kitten.
 The kitten will take time to adjust to a new environment.
 Let the kitten adjust at his or her own pace.
 At home, the kitten should be kept in a room that is safe and quiet.
 Large wire crates for sleeping with water and a small litter box are a good option.
 Allow the kitten time and opportunity to acclimate to you, and their new home.
 Acclimation can take days-to-months, so be patient.

 Caring for Your Kitten

 Do not allow your kitten to wear a collar.
-Even breakaway collars can get stuck in kittens' mouths, and not breakaway.
-To function as a breakaway collar, the kitten must weigh 10 or more pounds.
+Even breakaway collars get stuck in kittens' mouths, or malfunction.
+To wear a collar, the kitten must weigh ten or more pounds.
 Even then, a collar is a potential danger, especially if it includes dangling tags.

 Things Kittens Love

 Kittens love cat trees, sofa beds, cat toys, and catnip.
 They like clean, fresh water, bedding, and litter, and time with their owners.
 Most will complain if they don't get these things, particularly when they are older.
 Kittens want to be part of your family, to be involved in your daily life, and, of course, to be treated like the king or queen they think they are.

 EMS Color & Pattern Codes for Cats (Messy Beast)

 TICA The International Cat Association